P3-C1 · Real Hedge Fund AI Analysis Process¶

 → Same information, different density; same decision cycle, different results.
 Retail investors don't lose on information — they lose on process.

-The 5 steps in this chapter are all public — Coatue discussed them at Goldman Sachs Conference 2024, Druckenmiller described them on the Lex Fridman podcast.
+The 5 steps in this chapter are all public — Coatue discussed them at Bloomberg Invest 2024 / EMW 2024, Druckenmiller described them on Norges Bank "In Good Company" podcast (hosted by Nicolai Tangen) + Bloomberg Talks.
 99% of retail investors know them but don't follow them, because of insufficient patience + insufficient time.

 2. The Solution: Real Hedge Fund 5-Step Process¶